MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

   A 66Mhz 64-bit PCI bus can support a theoretical maximum of (64 bits &divide; 8 bits per byte &times; 66 Mhz) = 528 MB/sec.
 Additionally, any other device (such as the network adapter, second SCSI controller, and so on) will reduce the bandwidth available as the bandwidth is shared and the devices will contend for the limited resources.

 After analysis of the components of this storage subsystem, the spindle is the limiting factor in the amount of I/O that can be requested, and consequently the amount of data that can transit the system.
-Specifically, in an AD DS scenario, this is 100 random I/O per second in 8KB increments, for a total of 800 KB per second when accessing the Jet database.
-Alternatively, the maximum throughput for a spindle that is exclusively allocated to log files would suffer the following limitations: 300 sequential I/O per second in 8KB increments, for a total of 2400KB (2.4MB) per second.
+Specifically, in an AD DS scenario, this is 100 random I/O per second in 8 KB increments, for a total of 800 KB per second when accessing the Jet database.
+Alternatively, the maximum throughput for a spindle that is exclusively allocated to log files would suffer the following limitations: 300 sequential I/O per second in 8 KB increments, for a total of 2400 KB (2.4 MB) per second.

 Now, having analyzed a simple configuration, the following table demonstrates where the bottleneck will occur as components in the storage subsystem are changed or added.